yingqi0607/tp/docs/UserGuide.md

 ### Listing all persons : `list`

-Shows a list of all persons in the taskDescription book.
+Shows a list of all persons in tr4cker.

 Format: `list`

 ### Editing a person : `edit`

-Edits an existing person in the taskDescription book.
+Edits an existing person in the tr4cker.

 Format: `edit INDEX [n/NAME] [dl/DEADLINE] [des/TASKDESCRIPTION] [t/TAG]…​`